jupyterhub/jupyterhub/docs/getting-started.md

 ## Networking

 In most situations you will want to change the main IP address and port of the Proxy.
 This address determines where JupyterHub is available to your users.
-The default is all network interfaces `''` on port 8000.
+The default is all network interfaces (`''`) on port 8000.

 This can be done with the following command line arguments:

     jupyterhub --ip=192.168.1.2 --port=443

-Or you can put the following lines in configuration file:
+Or you can put the following lines in a configuration file:

 ```python
 c.JupyterHub.ip = '192.168.1.2'